Henry I of England: Succession crisis, 1120–1124

 Henry's alliance with Anjou – which had been based on his son William marrying Fulk's daughter Matilda – began to disintegrate.
 Fulk returned from the Levant and demanded that Henry return Matilda and her dowry, a range of estates and fortifications in Maine.
 Matilda left for Anjou, but Henry argued that the dowry had in fact originally belonged to him before it came into the possession of Fulk, and so declined to hand the estates back to Anjou.
 Fulk married his daughter Sibylla to William Clito, and granted them Maine.
 Once again, conflict broke out, as Amaury de Montfort allied himself with Fulk and led a revolt along the Norman-Anjou border in 1123.
 Amaury was joined by several other Norman barons, headed by Waleran de Beaumont, one of the sons of Henry's old ally, Robert of Meulan.

-Henry dispatched Robert of Gloucester and Ranulf le Meschin to Normandy and then intervened himself in late 1123.
+Henry dispatched his illegitimate son Robert of Gloucester and Ranulf le Meschin to Normandy and then intervened himself in late 1123.
 He began the process of besieging the rebel castles, before wintering in the Duchy.
 In the spring of 1124, campaigning began again.
-In the battle of Bourgthéroulde, Odo Borleng, castellan of Bernay, Eure, led the King's army and received intelligence that the rebels were departing from the rebel base in Beaumont-le-Roger allowing him to ambush them as they traversed through the Brotonne forest.
+In the Battle of Bourgthéroulde, fought near Rouen, Borleng, castellan of Bernay, Eure, led the King's army and received intelligence that the rebels were departing from the rebel base in Beaumont-le-Roger allowing him to ambush them as they traversed through the Brotonne forest.
 Waleran charged the royal forces, but his knights were cut down by Odo's archers and the rebels were quickly overwhelmed.
 Waleran was captured, but Amaury escaped.
 Henry mopped up the remainder of the rebellion, blinding some of the rebel leaders – considered, at the time, a more merciful punishment than execution – and recovering the last rebel castles.
 He paid Pope Callixtus a large amount of money, in exchange for the Papacy annulling the marriage of William Clito and Sibylla on the grounds of consanguinity.